mccanne/sharkfest/README.md

 * Showed our new app Brim
 * Described the Zed data model underneath Brim that we stumbled upon while hacking PCAPs
-* Proposed that Zed
+* Proposed that Zed can
-    * unifies the document and relational models
+    * unify the document and relational models
-    * elegantly separates schema-policy from data-mechanism
+    * elegantly separate the schema-policy from data-mechanism
+    * be performant with its record- and columnar-based formats
 * Walked through how it all comes together in a Git-like Zed lake

 > Brim+Zed is bigger than just an app and search experience.